Addressing the Financial Impact of Child Support on Single Parents: What Difference Can It Make?

 When one parent is assigned primary physical custody of the children, the other parent is likely to be ordered to pay child support to the parent with whom the children will live.
 Whether the parent with custody works full-time, part-time, or stays home with the children, the child support payments are likely to make an enormous difference in their ability to care for the children and provide them with the necessities of life.
-Without child support payments, it’s possible that many children would fall into poverty, which no parent wants for their child.

 In Indiana, child support payments can be used for anything that supports raising the child like when the parents were married and living together.
-The payments will be used for necessities, including food, clothing, medical care, and shelter.
+The payments will be used for necessities, including food, clothing, medical care, shelter, and child care.
 It can also be used for toys and educational costs, including private school tuition.
-However, it’s not meant to be used for things like summer camps or school trips.
-The parents will likely need to work those out as the situations arise.

 When Does Child Support End?